HD 200779

 HD 200779 (HIP 104092; Gliese 818; LHS 3624) is a solitary star located in the equatorial constellation Equuleus, the foal.
 It has an apparent magnitude of 8.27, making it readily visible in binoculars but not to the naked eye.
-The object is located relatively close at a distance of 49 light years based on Gaia DR3 parallax measurements, which makes it the nearest star in Equuleus.
+The object is located relatively close at a distance of 49 light-years based on Gaia DR3 parallax measurements, which makes it the nearest star in Equuleus.
+It is the most distant star that is the nearest in its constellation.
 It is classified as a high proper motion star, with a total proper motion of 569 mas/yr.

 At its current distance, HD 200779's brightness is diminished by only six hundredths of a magnitude due to interstellar dust and it has an absolute magnitude of +7.38.
 HD 200779 is expected to come within 7.76 pc of the Solar System in roughly 160,000 years.

 HD 200779 is an ordinary K-type main-sequence star with a stellar classification of K6 V. It has 68% the mass of the Sun and 69% of its radius.
 However, it only radiates 18% the luminosity of the Sun from its photosphere at an effective temperature of 4406 K, giving it an orange hue.
 It has an iron abundance slightly above solar level at [Fe/H] = +0.05 and it is estimated to be 6.33 billion years old.
 HD 200779 spins modestly with a projected rotational velocity of 5.1 km/s.
 The star is generally considered to be chromospherically active.

 HD 200779 has two optical companions: a distant 11th magnitude star located 64.6" away and a 9th magnitude star located 169.4" away.